-- 1) Whether the student has a disability, and - 2) The content of the student's IEP including information related to enabling the child to be involved in and progress in the general education curriculum, or, for preschool students, to participate in appropriate activities.
+- 1) Whether the student has a disability, and - 2) The content of the student's Individual Education Program (IEP) including information related to enabling the child to be involved in and progress in the general education curriculum, or, for preschool students, to participate in appropriate activities.

-An IEP meeting is held, within 60 days from the date of the signed assessment plan, to review with the parent(s) assessment results, eligibility, and the need for special education services.
-The timeline may be expanded in the event of interruption of instruction for more than 2 weeks.
-An IEP required as a result of an assessment of a student shall be developed within 30 days after the commencement of the subsequent regular school year for each student for whom a referral has been made 20 days or less prior to the end of the regular school year.
+An IEP team meeting is held within 60 days from the date the district receives the signed assessment plan to review assessment results with parents, determine eligibility, and determine the educational needs of the child.
+A meeting to develop an initial individualized education program (IEP) shall be conducted within 30 days of a determination that the child needs special education and related services.
+An IEP required as a result of an eligibility re-evaluation will be developed within a total time not to exceed the 60-day assessment timeline, not counting days between the pupil's regular school sessions, terms, or days of school vacation in excess of five school days.
+An IEP required as a result of an assessment of a student shall be developed within 30 days after the commencement of the subsequent regular school year for each student for whom a referral was made 30 days or less prior to the end of the previous regular school year.